ashish121095/PleasantvilleCommunityTheaterDatabase/README.md

 # PleasantvilleCommunityTheaterDatabase

-Introduction to Student Project Two:
-Read about the project described here, and also read the sample project for this chapter.
-Use it as a model in carrying out the steps for your project.
-If you can do so, interview people who are familiar with the environment described in your project.
-Based on your interviews, the written description, and your own analysis of the project, do the following four steps.
-Remember that you should not make any assumptions about the internal structure of the database at this point.
-Your reports and forms should be based on user’s needs, not on what you think the eventual structure of the database might be.
-Do not create a database at this point.
-These steps can be done by hand or using a word processor or similar tool.

-Step 1.1.
-Write out the format of every input document that provides information to be stored in the database.
-Step 1.2 Write out the format of every routine report to be produced using the database.
-Step 1.3 Describe or sketch the input and output screens for every routine transaction to be performed against the database.
-Step 1.4 Write out an initial list of assumptions for the project.
-Project Two: Pleasantville Community Theater Group
 •	General Description
 The Pleasantville Community Theater Group is a nonprofit organization of about 200 members, amateurs who enjoy producing and performing in plays.
 Members pay dues of $50 per year.
 The group produces two plays each year, and the members work on the productions.
 Not all members are active workers every year.